StanSkrivanek/sv-quill/README.md

 # Simple Notes

-This small App use Svelte 5 and Quill to store notes in SQLite database.
+A simple note app demo using Svelte 5 and Quill to store notes in SQLite database.

 ## Installation